Karajarri

-The Karajarri are an Aboriginal Australian people, who once lived south-west of the Kimberleys in the northern Pilbara region, predominantly between the coastal area and the Great Sandy Desert.
+The Karajarri, also spelt Garadjara, are an Aboriginal Australian people of Western Australia.
+They live south-west of the Kimberleys in the northern Pilbara region, predominantly between the coastal area and the Great Sandy Desert.
 They now mostly reside at Bidyadanga, south of Broome.
-To their north lived the Yawuru people, to the east the Mangala, to the northeast the Nyigina, and to their south the Nyangumarta.
-Further down the coast were the Kariera.
+To their north live the Yawuru people, to the east the Mangala, to the northeast the Nyigina, and to their south the Nyangumarta.
+Further down the coast are the Kariera.